Transitions Abroad Home.

 Reviewed by Volker Poelzl

 The author also emphasizes that travel writing is not about telling personal stories regarding your travels abroad.
 A good travel article is tailored to the target publication and target audience.
-“Think like your reader” is important advice that is often easily overlooked by beginning travel writers too eager to tell their story and fall into writing more about themselves, their highly personal adventures, and excessive subjectivity.
+"Think like your reader" is essential advice that is often easily overlooked by beginning travel writers too eager to tell their story and fall into writing more about themselves, their highly personal adventures, and excessive subjectivity.
 Some of Martin's writing advice reads a little bit like an entry-level English course, such as "show, don't tell" and "use adjectives sparingly," but by providing examples to illustrate his points and by focusing specifically on travel writing, these common teaching points become relevant for beginning travel writers.

 Editor's note:

 As a bonus, even experienced travel writers and editors who are honest with themselves can use the eBook as a refresher course on travel writing fundamentals!
-We cannot wait for the next eBook in the series.

 Chapter 1: What are the principles of good travel writing?